microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

 This function will return a function that, when called, will return a function to render the activity status for the specified activity.
+Activity status could be a timestamp or a retry prompt.

+When `hideTimestamp` is set to `true`, the activity status middleware should hide if it is rendering a timestamp for the activity.
+Although the timestamp is hidden, activity status should consider rendering accessible counterpart.

 ## `useDateFormatter`